shivend7195/Hello-world/README.md

 # Hello-world
-this is my very first and the learning repository. i am a student pursuing B.tech C.S. and just started the github and wants to contrubute open source.
+this is my very first and the learning repository.
+I am a student pursuing a B.tech C.S. and just started GitHub and want to contribute to open source.
+HELLO WORLD of knowledge and steps to it and with it :)